Updated March 2022 to emphasize boosters and staying up-to-date.

 Everyone in the U.S. should stay up-to-date with their COVID-19 vaccines by getting a booster shot when they are eligible.
 If you did not get a booster outside the United States, you should get one here so you can stay protected.
-It is best to get a booster a few months after your second dose of a two-shot vaccine (Moderna or Pfizer), or your first dose of a one-shot vaccine (Johnson & Johnson).
+It is best to get a booster a few months after your second dose of a two-shot vaccine (Moderna or Pfizer or Novavax), or your first dose of a one-shot vaccine (Johnson & Johnson).

 Why is everyone so interested in having refugees and immigrants get the vaccine?
 I worry that this is because they want to test the vaccine on us.